graciadong/website/content/publications/index.md

 pub1: On the dependence structure and quality of scrambled (t, m, s)‑nets

-pub2: Dependence Properties of Scrambled Halton Sequences
+pub2: Dependence properties of scrambled Halton sequences

-pub3: Adapting the Motivated Strategies for Learning Questionnaire for a Writing and Communication Program
+pub3: A negative dependence framework to assess different forms of scrambling

-pub4: A negative dependence framework to assess different forms of scrambling
+pub4: Adapting the Motivated Strategies for Learning Questionnaire for a writing and communication program

 pub5: Randomized quasi‑Monte Carlo methods on triangles: extensible lattices and sequences